 Yes—the Community Use Policy allows you to indicate compatibility or co-adaptability with trademarks from products listed in Section 1 of our Community Use Approved Product List.

-Do the Community Use Policy and the Pathfinder Roleplaying Game Compatibility License do the same thing?
+Do the Community Use Policy and the Pathfinder Roleplaying Game Compatibility License (or the Starfinder Roleplaying Game Compatibility License) do the same thing?
 Which should I use?

 They each do very different things.
-The Pathfinder Roleplaying Game Compatibility License allows commercial and non-commercial users to use a special logo that indicates compatibility with the Pathfinder Roleplaying Game—and that's the only thing it allows.
+The Pathfinder Roleplaying Game Compatibility License (and the Starfinder Roleplaying Game Compatibility License) allow commercial and non-commercial users to use a special logo that indicates compatibility with the Pathfinder Roleplaying Game (or the Starfinder Roleplaying Game)—and that's the only thing they allow.
 The Community Use Policy allows non-commercial users to use a bunch of different Paizo-owned materials, as outlined above.
-If you're a commercial publisher, you may only use the Pathfinder Roleplaying Game Compatibility License.
+If you're a commercial publisher, you may only use the Pathfinder Roleplaying Game Compatibility License (or the Starfinder Roleplaying Game Compatibility License).
 If you're a non-commercial user, you may use either or both, depending on what you're doing.

-I'm writing my own adventure that's compatible with the Pathfinder RPG.
-Should I use the Pathfinder Roleplaying Game logo from the Community Use Package, or the Pathfinder Roleplaying Game Compatibility Logo using the Compatibility License?
+I'm writing my own adventure that's compatible with the Pathfinder (or Starfinder) RPG.
+Should I use the Pathfinder (or Starfinder) Roleplaying Game logo from the Community Use Package, or the Pathfinder (or Starfinder) Roleplaying Game Compatibility Logo using the Compatibility License?

-If you're a professional publisher, you may only use the Pathfinder Roleplaying Game Compatibility License and Logo.
+If you're a professional publisher, you may only use the Pathfinder (or Starfinder) Roleplaying Game Compatibility License and Logo.
 If you're a non-commercial user, the choice is yours!